-Read on to find out more about making a claim for these kinds of injuries.
+Read on to find out more about catastrophic injury claims.
 You could also get in touch with our team of advisors for free legal advice relating to your case.
 They may be able to pass you on to a solicitor from our panel to help you start your claim today.

 To get in touch, you can: